 Scott Wente has been editor at the South Washington County Bulletin since 2011.
 He worked as a reporter at other Forum Communications newspapers from 2003 to 2011.
-He is a graduate of the University of Wisconsin-River Falls.

 - Member for

 - 3 years 9 months

 Thieves made away with cash and computer parts in an early morning burglary at the Bulletin License Center in Cottage Grove.
 Police were called to the license center, 8599 West Point Douglas Road, after a security alarm was triggered about 6 a.m.
 Wednesday, Feb.
 13, according to police.

 Washington County Board member Autumn Lehrke is the new chair of the Red Rock Corridor Commission.
 Lehrke, of Cottage Grove, will head the regional transit commission for 2013.
 The commission plans and advocates for improved commuter transit projects from St. Paul to Hastings, passing through south Washington County.
 Commission members selected Lehrke over Cottage Grove City Council member Jen Peterson, who also was nominated for commission chair during a Jan.
 31 meeting.

 A chance traffic stop in one city and perked-ear police in another helped connect alleged thieves to a Cottage Grove home burglary.
 A woman called police at noon Feb.
 8 after returning to her home in the 10000 block of 70th Street and finding that the service door to her attached garage had been broken.